-How to Use AI to Predict Candidate Success Beyond Skills
+Post: How to Use AI to Predict Candidate Success Beyond Skills: A Structured Playbook

 Skills screening answers one question: can this person do the job on day one?
-It does not answer the question that actually drives long-term performance and retention: will this person grow, adapt, and integrate?
-Those outcomes depend on behavioral traits, cognitive flexibility, and cultural alignment — and those are exactly the signals that traditional resume parsing misses.
-This guide shows you how to build the structured process that lets AI score for them reliably.
-It is one focused application within the broader data-driven recruiting pillar — start there if you need the full strategic context.
+It does not answer the question that actually drives long-term performance and retention — will this person grow, adapt, and integrate?
+Those outcomes depend on behavioral traits, cognitive flexibility, and cultural alignment, and those are exactly the signals traditional resume parsing misses.

-Before deploying any AI for candidate prediction, three prerequisites must be in place or the model will fail quietly — producing confident-looking scores with no real predictive validity.
+Three prerequisites must be in place before deploying AI for candidate prediction.
+Without them, the model produces confident-looking scores with no real predictive validity.

 • Historical hire data with outcome labels.
 You need at minimum 50–100 past hires with documented performance ratings and tenure outcomes linked to candidate records.
 Without labeled outcomes, there is nothing for the model to learn from.